Universities

 Stony Brook University - SUNY

-Stony Brook is a public university situated in Long Island, New York.
-It offers a wide range of courses such as psychology, mathematics, physical therapy, political science and has waived the GRE for all these programs for Spring and Fall 2026.
+6. Stony Brook is a public university situated in Long Island, New York.
+It offers a wide range of courses such as finance, accounting, data science, psychology, etc. and has waived the GRE for all these programs for Spring and Fall 2026.

 University of Texas at Dallas